-Reena Agarwal is the Director of Strategic Initiatives at the Center for Active Design, where she is responsible for programs, research, and policy efforts aimed at using design to promote of health and community development.
+Reena Agarwal is the Chief Operating Officer, and is responsible for programs, research, and policy efforts aimed at using design to promote of health and community development.
 In her previous roles at the New York City Department of Design and Construction and as a consultant for New York City’s inter-agency Active design team, she focused on regulatory and legislative efforts aimed at promoting environmental sustainability and health in building design.
 Prior, Reena worked as an architect, focusing on the design of residential structures.
 Reena holds a Master of Urban Planning from New York University, a Bachelor of Architecture from the University of Michigan and has over a decade of experience working in the industry.

 Lisa Creighton is the Vice President, Strategy and Development, where she oversees the growth and direction of the Center and its signature Fitwel Certification System.
 Previously, she was Director of Partnerships for the Partnership for a Healthier America in Washington, DC.
 Other past experiences include work with the Robert Wood Johnson Foundation, National Education Association, National League of Cities and Yale University.
 In these roles, Lisa devoted a decade to making progress toward improving community health within the municipal, education and private sectors.
 Prior to entering the field of public health, Lisa was an associate at Achelous Partners, where she specialized in global mergers and acquisitions in the life science and healthcare sectors.
 Lisa holds a Master of Public Health and Master of Business Administration in Health Policy and Management from Johns Hopkins University and a Bachelor of Arts in Psychology from New York University.